 Embracing the Future with Compassion and Understanding

 The abortion debate is intricate and multifaceted, touching on profound aspects of our existence, including life, autonomy, and responsibility.
-Navigating this complex issue requires empathy, respect, and a commitment to compassion.
+Navigating this complex issue requires empathy, respect, and a commitment to understanding diverse viewpoints.

 The introduction of “The pill,” liberated womens’ erotic sexual desires.